So Here’s What I’ve Been Thinking…

 Deception

-To hide the fact that we were launching high-resolution photo reconnaissance satellites over the Soviet Union, the CIA had the Air Force publically cancel the SAMOS photo reconnaissance portion of WS-117L.
+To hide the fact that we were launching high-resolution photo reconnaissance satellites over the Soviet Union, the CIA had the Air Force publically cancelled the SAMOS photo reconnaissance portion of WS-117L.
 The program then was resurrected as a “deep black” “compartmentalized” CIA program.
 When the Corona satellites were launched the CIA used a “cover” story.
 They called the Corona satellites the “Discoverer” program and claimed it was an experimental program to develop and test satellite subsystems and explore environmental conditions in space.
 The film recovery capsule was described as a “biomedical capsule” for the recovery of biological specimens sent into space as an early test of how humans would react to manned spaceflight.

 East Palo Alto – Lockheed’s Satellite Factory

 The Corona project was run like a startup – a small team, minimum bureaucracy, focussed on a goal and tightly integrated with customer needs.
 Starting in February 1959, only 12 months after the program began the Air Force launched the first Corona reconnaissance satellite from the military’s secret spaceport on the California coast at Vandenberg Air Force Base.
 But the first 13 missions were failures.
 Yet the program was deemed so important to national security the CIA and the Air Force persevered.
 And when the first images were received they transformed technical intelligence forever.
-At first, objects as small as 35-50 feet could be seen from space, with later versions improving to be able to see 6-10 feet objects, over millions of miles of a formally closed country.
+At first, objects as small as 20-35 feet could be seen from space, with later versions improving to be able to see 6 foot objects, over millions of miles of a formally closed country.

 Corona Image of Stepnogorsk Bioweapons Facility